 Waiting rooms can harbor lots of germs and even disease transmission.
 Businesses have begun protecting their employees and clients by setting up curbside waiting rooms, also known as digital or virtual waiting rooms.

 These safe spaces are created by asking customers to wait outside your building prior to appointments.
-Businesses ask customers to call or text the front desk to notify them of their arrival, then bring them back once they’re checked in and staff are ready to receive them.
+Businesses ask customers to call or text the front desk to notify them of their arrival, then bring them back once they’re checked in and staff is ready to receive them.
 This process minimizes human contact beyond the essential services your business renders.

 2. Wellness forms